 Dutchess County and local cities, towns, and villages also provide funding for our transportation system, but at a smaller scale than the federal and state government.
 County and local funds are often used for basic maintenance work or as required matches for federal funds.

-County and local funds, primarily from tax revenues and municipal bonds, mostly support road and bridge repairs on county and local facilities.
+County and local funds, primarily from tax revenues and municipal bonds, support road and bridge repairs on county and local facilities.
 The funds are appropriated through annual budget processes or as part of multi-year capital programs (e.g. the County’s 5-year Capital Program).
-If the county or a local municipality is using federal funds for a project, they must also contribute a local match (20 percent of the total cost).
-Counties and local municipalities also receive CHIPS and PAVE-NY funding from the State.
+If the county or a local municipality is using federal funds for a project, they must also contribute a local match (typically 20 percent of the total cost).
+Counties and local municipalities also receive CHIPS and other special funding from the State.

 County funds support capital and operational expenses for the bus services provided by County Public Transit.
 These funds come from tax and fare revenue, and through municipal bonds for major capital expenses (e.g. buying buses or garage repairs).
 Some local funds are used to support demand-response services such as Dial-A-Ride.